artemii-yanushevskyi/Tiny-Link-App/README.md

     $ tar xopf site.tar

-Not to forget adding secret key variable to `secret_key.py`.
+Not to forget adding a secret key variable to `secret_key.py`.

 I created the makefile to *unfold* the project on a server